A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-HOCUS POCUS is full of silly moments.
-Some of the best scenes involve the Sanderson Sisters -- Winnie, Mary (Kathy Najimy), and Sarah (Sarah Jessica Parker) -- walking through Salem on Halloween night, encountering costumed children.
-They perform "I Put a Spell on You" at a dance and mistake a man dressed as the Devil for the real thing and call him their "master."
-There are plot holes, and a lot of the film is predictable, but it's good Halloween fun nonetheless.
+This perennial Halloween favorite is full of silly moments.
+Some of the best scenes in Hocus Pocus involve the Sanderson Sisters -- Winnie, Mary, and Sarah -- walking through Salem on Halloween night, encountering costumed children.
+They perform "I Put a Spell on You" at a dance and mistake a man dressed as the devil for the real thing and call him their "master."
+There are definitely plot holes, and a lot of the film is predictable, but it's good Halloween fun nonetheless.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.